 Let me explain to our transatlantic friends.
 In the UK we have a social payment called Child Benefit (we like the word ‘benefit’ it seems).
 This fairly modest sum is paid weekly according to the number of children in a family.
 It is usually paid directly to the mother under the principle that it is to support children.
 It is worth £20.30 a week for the first child, and then £13.40 for each subsequent child.

-Some time ago Mr Osborne suggested it should be removed in households where one parent was on higher rate taxation – that is they pay 40% tax on income about about £44,000 a year.
+Some time ago Mr Osborne suggested it should be removed in households where one parent was on higher rate taxation – that is they pay 40% tax on income; about £44,000 a year based on a tax calculator.
 Osborne suggested that it was unfair that someone on £30k would be paying taxes so that people on £100k would benefit but that is disingenuous – after all the higher earners also benefit from the tax-free income of about £9k which applies to everyone alike.
 Why not remove tax-free bands from higher rate payers.

 There were immediate protests about the unfairness of this.
 In many cases there are two earners in a family and therefore if one earned £44,001 and the other didn’t work at all, they would lose the benefit while two earners both on £43,999 would not.
 The argument was also made that, if this had to be changed then it should be based on joint income but all Osborne has done now is to change the cliff-edge into a very steep slope – people would lose all the benefit between £50 and £60k in 1% slices.
 Big deal, George.

 And what about families with more than one child?
 We have a number of friends with 4 children.
 In these cases, there is only one major earner because looking after that number of children is in itself a full-time job.
 So they will lose £60 a week or £3000 a year.
 Bear in mind this is not taxed so to recover this at 40% tax means there is a dead-band of at least £7,200 where you are poorer but paid more.